-However, the number of bursary recipients for all eligible social work courses is limited (or 'capped') so there is no guarantee you will receive a social work bursary even if your application is accepted and you take up an offer of a place on an eligible course.
+However, the number of bursary recipients for all eligible social work courses is limited (or 'capped') so we are unable to guarantee that you will receive a social work bursary even if you take up an offer of a place on an eligible course.

-Further information about the capping process is set out on page 10.
+Further information about the capping process is set out on page 8.